4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 Footnotes

-2. For a child entering a PCC emergency shelter, a LOC assignment is sought but is not required in order to place the child.
+2. For a child entering a PCC emergency shelter, a LOC assignment is sought but is not required to place the child.

 3. SOP 4.51.1 Placement in a Congregate Care (Residential Treatment) Setting aligns practice with guidelines and requirements for the placement of youth in residential treatment facilities, in addition to their ongoing treatment, discharge, and aftercare planning, established under the Family First Prevention Services Act (FFPSA).

-5. Refer to guidelines found in SOP 10.5 Request to Place a Kentucky Child in Another State for Foster Care or Adoption.
+6. Refer to guidelines found in SOP 10.5 Request to Place a Kentucky Child in Another State for Foster Care or Adoption

 Revisions